 Brining the turkey has become almost commonplace.
 The brining process forces liquid and seasonings into the turkey meat, making each bit flavorful and tender.
 You have to plan ahead for this method since the turkey has to be kept cold while it's brining.
 A cooler will keep the bird at the correct temperature, but the refrigerator is the safest bet.
 You can keep the turkey on ice if you're brining under two hours.
-Browse some of our favorite turkey brine recipes here.
+Browse some favorite turkey brine recipes for inspiration.

-The crockpot is a great way to cook turkey breast.
-You can add stuffing or vegetables to the slow cooker for another course, which makes everything easier on you.
-While we like to cook boneless, skinless turkey breasts in the crockpot, you can cook any turkey part (except a whole bird) as long as you test the final temperature with a meat thermometer.
+The crockpot is a great way to cook a turkey breast.
+You can add stuffing or vegetables to the slow cooker for another course, which makes everything easier for you.
+It's easy to cook boneless, skinless turkey breasts in the crockpot, but you can cook any turkey part (except a whole bird) as long as you test the final temperature with a meat thermometer.

 Smoking is a slower cooking process for turkey, but yields tasty results.
 If you've never smoked anything before, Thanksgiving isn't the time to start experimenting, but for experienced pitmasters, a smoked bird can be a beautiful thing.